scholtzm/node-steamrep/README.md

 		if(result) {
 			console.log("This user is tagged as 'SCAMMER' at SteamRep.");
 		} else {
-			console.log("This user is not tagged as 'SCAMMER' at SteamRep.");
+			console.log("This user is NOT tagged as 'SCAMMER' at SteamRep.");
 		}
 	}
 });